 Check out a sample of one of our online learning tools

 Massachusetts Veterinary Referral Hospital (Mass Vet) is a large tertiary referral emergency and specialty hospital located just outside of Boston.
 It has around 60-70 doctors, including 15 – 20 experienced ER doctors and 6 Board-certified Criticalists.
 There are also over 100 veterinary technicians and other support staff in the hospital.
-In addition to ECC, Mass Vet also includes all of the major specialty services, including Anesthesia and Pain Management, Surgery, Internal Medicine, Neurology, Ophthalmology, Radiology, Oncology and Cardiology.
-On average there are around 110 cases that present to the hospital each day, with around 40 – 60 of those being for the ER service.
+In addition to Emergency/Critical Care (E/CC), Mass Vet also includes all of the major specialty services, including Anesthesia and Pain Management, Surgery, Internal Medicine, Neurology, Ophthalmology, Radiology, Oncology, and Cardiology.
+On average, there are around 110 cases that present to the hospital each day, with around 40 – 60 of those being for the ER service.
 There are typically 4 – 6 ER doctors receiving cases each day.

-Mass Vet has all standard and most advanced diagnostic equipment, including Blood gas analyzer, Full in-house diagnostic laboratory (i.e. CBC, biochemistry, coagulation testing), full on-site Zoetis reference laboratory, digital radiology, Ultrasound, CT, MRI, Electrocardiography, Echocardiography, Endoscopy, Invasive and non-invasive blood pressure monitoring.
+Mass Vet has all standard and advanced diagnostic equipment, including blood gas analyzer, full in-house diagnostic laboratory (i.e., CBC, biochemistry, coagulation testing), a full on-site Zoetis reference laboratory, digital radiology, Ultrasound, CT, MRI, Electrocardiography, Echocardiography, Endoscopy, Invasive and non-invasive blood pressure monitoring.

 Mass Vet is a dog and cat only hospital.
 Exotic species are directed to our nearby sister hospital Bulger Veterinary Hospital, which has an exotics department.
-On occasion, a client may bring in an injured wild animal for humane euthanasia.
+On occasion, a Good Samaritan may bring in an injured wild animal for humane euthanasia.

 Program and Schedule

 - This is a 9-month training program.
-Following the program, trainees transfer to an Ethos hospital where they will receive continued mentorship and work an additional 2 years.
-Location of this position is negotiable prior to enrolling in the program.
+Following the program, trainees transfer to an Ethos hospital, where they will receive continued mentorship and work for an additional 2 years.
+The location of this position is negotiated prior to enrolling in the program.